Stephenville High School (Newfoundland and Labrador)

-Stephenville High School is one of two high schools serving northern Bay St. George and Port au Port, Newfoundland and Labrador, Canada.
+Stephenville High School (commonly abbreviated SHS) is one of two high schools serving northern Bay St. George and Port au Port, in Newfoundland and Labrador, Canada.
 More specifically, the school serves grade 9-12 students from Stephenville, Stephenville Crossing, Noel's Pond, Cold Brook, Kippens, Romaines, Port-au-Port East, Port-au-Port West, Point au Mal and Fox Island River.

 Athletics

 The school has been named 4A School of the Year for Newfoundland and Labrador in each of the last 4 years, as well as 5 of the last 6.